What is the best time for the Mardi Himal 7 days trek?

-The autumn season, stretching from the middle of September until late November is undoubtedly the best time to trek, also considered as Nepal’s high season for trekking.
+The autumn season, stretching from the middle of September until late November is undoubtedly the best time to trek, also considered Nepal’s high season for trekking.

-- Nepal’s hot pre-monsoon season, May to June is when the whole valley blooms with life and seeing the Himalayan flowers and rhododendron flowers are really something.
+Nepal’s hot pre-monsoon season, May to June is when the whole valley blooms with life and seeing the Himalayan flowers and rhododendron flowers is really something.

-- In the winter season, from December to February it’s also possible to do the Mardi Himal trek of 7 days, but some of the passes may be closed due to snowfall and the weather can get really cold.
+In the winter season, from December to February it’s also possible to do the Mardi Himal trek for 7 days, but some of the passes may be closed due to snowfall and the weather can get really cold.

-- The monsoon season, June to mid-September would be the least ideal time to go trekking, heavy rainfalls, leeches, and mosquitos are what you get during this time.
-Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and to bring leech and mosquito repellent.
+The monsoon season, June to mid-September would be the least ideal time to go trekking, heavy rainfalls, leeches, and mosquitos are what you get during this time.
+Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and bringing leech and mosquito repellent.

 How to get there and back?

-Getting to Mardi Himal and back is easy as like most of the treks in the Annapurna region except for the Annapurna Circuit trek they start and end in Pokhara city.
+Getting to Mardi Himal and back is easy as most of the treks in the Annapurna region except for the Annapurna Circuit trek which starts and ends in Pokhara city.
 Alpine Eco Trek takes care of all your transportation during the trek and there are a variety of options to travel to and from Pokhara that will depend upon your travel budget or your preference.
 Pokhara lays about 200km east of Kathmandu the capital of Nepal and is reachable by air and land transportation.

 Here we will list some of the options on how to get to Pokhara and back:

-A standard itinerary for the Mardi Himal Trek
+What is a standard itinerary for the Mardi Himal Trek?

-How fit I should be for the 7 days Mardi Himal Trek?
+How fit I should be for the Mardi Himal 7 days of hiking?

 How much does it cost?

-Accommodation during the Mardi Himal trek varies from hotels to guest houses, while our standard package does not include accommodation in Kathmandu and Pokhara this can easily be booked by online or we can arrange it for you upon request.
+Accommodation during the Mardi Himal trek varies from hotels to guest houses, while our standard package does not include accommodation in Kathmandu and Pokhara this can easily be booked online or we can arrange it for you upon request.
 With an option of luxury hotel resorts to backpacker hostels, the choice is yours.
-We do ask to pay attention to your booking time as in the high season space availability will be limited and its always better to book a room earlier during the high season.
-During the actual trek Alpine Eco Trek arranges simple but clean guesthouses on a twin sharing bases full board (incl. breakfast, lunch, dinner, and 3 cups of coffee or tea).
-These guesthouses are all equipped with WIFI internet connection, attached bathrooms with showers, and a well-managed bed with clean bedsheets and pillow covers.
+We do ask you to pay attention to your booking time as in the high season space availability will be limited and it's always better to book a room earlier during the high season.
+During the actual trek Alpine Eco Trek arranges simple but clean guesthouses on a twin-sharing basis full board (incl. breakfast, lunch, dinner, and 3 cups of coffee or tea).
+These guesthouses are all equipped with a WIFI internet connection, attached bathrooms with showers, and a well-managed bed with clean bed sheets and pillow covers.
 There will also be warm blankets available.
 Although these guesthouses are hygienic and clean we do recommend bringing a sleeping bag for extra hygiene.